 We had a long way to go in sub-So what began as an anonymous tip-off eight years ago, aired last stantiating as much as we could.
 Monday night.
-But is this the end of Bishop Casey's story and his secret life or are there yet more chapters to be written? ■ This article was first published before the story went to print, in by rte.ie/culture March 2019, on the front page of ■ Bishop Casey's Buried Secrets the Irish Mail on Sunday and six
+But is this the end of Bishop Casey's story and his secret life or are there yet more chapters to be written?
+It would be many more months ■ This article was first published before the story went to print, in by rte.ie/culture ■ Bishop Casey's Buried Secrets